 By the mid 1980’s a Catholic Primary School (St Mary’s) had been established on the site of the present Parish School of Mary Immaculate at Eagle Vale.
 It was now possible to have daily Mass in the Chapel which was incorporated into the School Hall divided by a large concertina wall which was opened on weekends.
 Seating being set up in the Hall to allow for Saturday night and Sunday Masses.
 The Hall served as both a spiritual and social focus for the emerging Mary Immaculate Community (we were still part of the Parish of St John the Evangelist at this time).

-With the continuation of housing developments, the numbers of the people increased, the Community matured in size and faith.
+As housing developments continued to expand, people increased and the community matured in size and faith.
 It was then decided that it was appropriate to establish the Parish of Mary Immaculate, Eagle Vale.
-Bishop Wilson formally proclaimed the Mary Immaculate community a Parish on 15th August 1991.
+Bishop Wilson formally proclaimed the Mary Immaculate community a Parish on 15th August, 1991.

-By the late 1990’s the Hall was no longer meeting the needs of the Parish.
-It was then decided by the Bishop, in consultation with Fr Vince Ryan OMI, that a new Church would be built on the ground behind the Hall.
-Bishop Philip Wilson blessed the foundation stone on 19th December 1999 and the magnificent Church we have emerged over the following months.
-The Blessing and Opening Ceremony was held on 3rd November 2000.
+By the late 1990s the hall was no longer meeting the needs of the Parish.
+It was then decided by the Bishop, in consultation with Fr Vince Ryan OMI, that a new church would be built on the ground behind the hall.
+Bishop Philip Wilson blessed the foundation stone on 19th December 1999 and the magnificent church we have now emerged over the following months.
+The Blessing and Opening Ceremony was held on 3rd November, 2000.

-Just as the new Church responded to the needs of the Parish so have the Parish Priests and their Assistants responded to the spiritual and personal needs of their parishioners and beyond.
+Just as the new church responded to the needs of the Parish, so have the Parish Priests and their Assistants responded to the spiritual and personal needs of their parishioners and the surrounding community.

 In these times of change and challenges the Parish of Mary Immaculate continues its journey of faith.
-Alpha, Divine Renovation and the Plenary Council 2020 all now being embraced by this community of faith.
-It is with Faith, Hope and Love that we continue the work of brining the living presence of Jesus Christ to all.
-May we recognise that our Mission is to Evangelise and be Mission by our example.
+Alpha, Divine Renovation and the Plenary Council 2020, are all now being embraced by this community of faith.
+It is with faith, hope and love that we continue the work of bringing the living presence of Jesus Christ to all.
+We recognise that our mission is to evangelise and Be Mission by our example.